 Walk through the tunnel after leaving the platform for the science park (northeast exit), cross the street (Carolina MacGillavrylaan) at the crosswalk and walk past the brown building of Amsterdam University College.
 You will be able to see Cthe Science Park Congress Center’s main entrance on your left behind the parking lot.

 The public transport includes train, metro, bus, and tram.
 Alternatively to a train ride, at Amsterdam Central Station, take tram 9 to Diemen.
 Get off at Kruislaan (situated at the Middenlaan – Kruislaan intersection).
 From here, you can walk to Amsterdam Science Park (15 min) or switch to bus 40.
 Alternatively, bus 40 serves Amsterdam Science Park four times an hour from stations Amsterdam Amstel and Amsterdam Muiderpoort.
 Get off at bus stop ‘Science Park’.
 During rush hour bus 240 can be used, too.
-For further information and to plan a journey have a look at GVB, the main operator of the public transport.
+For further information and to plan a journey have a look at 9292, a web site that overviews all public transport options in Amsterdam.

 Frequently Asked Questions

 When does registration start?

 As soon as a beta version of the program is ready.
 Stay tuned.

 The RIOT Summit is organized by the Internet Technologies group at Freie Universität Berlin, INRIA, and the Internet Technologies group at HAW Hamburg.
 All three institutions are the original founders of RIOT.
 You can contact the organizers via email@example.com.

 How much does participation at the Summit cost?

 Participating at the RIOT Summit 2018 will be free of charge.
 However, explicit registration is mandatory for planning purposes.